GlennKimbleJr/construction-refactoring-project/README.md

     - Finished the previous mentioned refactoring and cleanup.
 Added some new tests along the way as I discovered additional behvior in the app.

     - The next thing I'll be working on is the database.
 There are a number of areas where one table is referencing another table by something like company name, as opposed to a foreign key, and there are no constraints on the table to prevent duplicate company names.
 To prevent unexpected behavior, I'll be refactoring to use foreign keys.

+    - In order to help me get the ball rolling on refactoring the database I decided to pull in robmorgan/phinx so I could take advantage of database migrations.
+The first step here was to recreate the current tables (as is).